instancio/instancio/website/docs/user-guide.md

 #### Lenient Mode

-While strict mode is highly recommended, there is an option to switch to lenient mode.
+While the strict mode is highly recommended, there is an option to switch to lenient mode.
 The lenient mode can be enabled using the `lenient()` method:

 ``` java title="Setting lenient mode using builder API"